The Story of I: Background and concept

 After the success of Relayer, Yes next made a decision that each member would make a solo album.
 The Story of I is the first solo album by Patrick Moraz.
-By the time the album was released, Moraz was still touring with Yes but he was let go by the band in late 1976 after Rick Wakeman was booked on a session musician basis during the Going for the One recording sessions in Switzerland.
+By the time the album was released, Moraz was still touring with Yes, but he was let go by the band in late 1976, during the Going for the One recording sessions in Switzerland.